STAM-NDSU/UnderstandingTestDeletion/README.md

     python tools/testdel.py <program> step1
 ```

-**Note: Please replace program with the name of any of the 7 studied projects.**
-The value of program should be either of `commons-lang`, `gson`, `commons-math`, `jfreechart`, `joda-time`, `pmd`, and `cts`.
+**Note: Please replace `program` with the name of any of the 7 studied projects: `commons-lang`, `gson`, `commons-math`, `jfreechart`, `joda-time`, `pmd`, and `cts`.**

-For example:
+For example: Executing the following command:

 ```
     python tools/testdel.py gson step1
 ```

-Executing this step will generate a csv file containing candidate test deletion commits inside [deltestbench/results/](/deltestbench/results/).
-The file will be presented inside the respective
-specified `program` directory named as `{program}-step1.csv`.
+will generate a csv file inside the directory [deltestbench/results/](/deltestbench/results/).
+This file contains candidate test deletion commits and will be located within the specified `program` directory, named as `hydrated_{program}-step1.csv`.
+An example of generated file can be found [here](/deltestbench/results//gson/hydrated_gson-step1.csv).

-**IMPORTANT: For projects commons-lang, joda-time and cts, we need to filter out outliers from candidate test deletionc commits.
-It refines the results of the preceding step and narrows down test deletion commits to be considered for identifying candidate deleted tests.**
+**IMPORTANT: For projects commons-lang, joda-time and cts, we need to filter out outliers from candidate test deletion commits.
+These outliers were identified during manual inspection.
+To do this, please run the following command:**

-Please run the following command:

 ```
     python tools/refine_step1.py <program>
 ```

-Executing this commoand will generate a csv file named as `hydrated_<program>-step1_refined.csv`.
+Executing this commoand will generate a csv file named `hydrated_<program>-step1_refined.csv`.
+The process refines the results found in the `hydrated_{program}-step1.csv`, narrowing down test deletion commits to be considered for identifying candidate deleted tests.

 4. **Generate Candidate Deleted Tests:** To generate candidate deleted tests, run the following command: